rywible/wrela6/docs/design/compiler-pipeline-design.md

 matching `platform fn` binding.
 Source `platform fn` declarations are untrusted handles until certified against the selected target primitive catalog.
-Methods wrap certified freestanding platform functions in v1; they do not bind directly to target primitives.
+Methods wrap certified freestanding platform functions; they do not bind directly to target primitives.
 MIR blocks have valid terminators.
 SSA values have one definition.